-Centrue shareholders are receiving this joint proxy statement/prospectus because on April 28, 2017, the record date for the Centrue special meeting, which is to be held at 9:00 a.m., local time on June 7, 2017, at the offices of Howard & Howard Attorneys PLLC, which are located at 200 S. Michigan Ave., Suite 1100, Chicago, IL 60604, they owned shares of Centrue common stock, and the board of directors of Centrue is soliciting proxies for the matters to be voted on at this special meeting, as described in more detail below.
-This joint proxy statement/prospectus was mailed to holders of Centrue common stock on or about May 5, 2017, and is accompanied by a proxy card for use at the meeting and at any adjournment(s) of the Centrue special meeting.
+Centrue shareholders are receiving this joint proxy statement/prospectus because on [·], 2017, the record date for the Centrue special meeting, which is to be held on [·], 2017, at [·] at [·], local time, they owned shares of Centrue common stock, and the board of directors of Centrue is soliciting proxies for the matters to be voted on at this special meeting, as described in more detail below.
+This joint proxy statement/prospectus was mailed to holders of Centrue common stock on or about [·], 2017, and is accompanied by a proxy card for use at the meeting and at any adjournment(s) of the Centrue special meeting.